arvidn/libtorrent/docs/manual.rst

 uploaded to all peers, accumulated, *this session* only.

-``total_payload_download`` and ``total_payload_upload`` counts the amount of bytes send and received this session, but only the actual oayload data (i.e the interesting data), these counters ignore any protocol overhead.
+``total_payload_download`` and ``total_payload_upload`` counts the amount of bytes send and received this session, but only the actual payload data (i.e the interesting data), these counters ignore any protocol overhead.

 ``total_failed_bytes`` is the number of bytes that has been downloaded and that